 It seemed as if everybody in New York was tweeting about the landing.
 Twitter was firehosing data about it and TweetMeme, the data aggregation company that would eventually become DataSift, was capturing every tweet in real time.
 TweetMeme's analysis algorithms transformed the thousands of captured tweets into a breaking story that made the Miracle on the Hudson the Story of the Day.
 Twitter had come into its own; so had TweetMeme.

 DataSift, neé TweetMeme, went on to become a premier provider of data curation and analysis service for data generated from Twitter.
 Sadly, the mutually beneficial association the companies developed would be short-lived.
 They parted ways due to Twitter's instigation and for reasons that will be revealed in the pages that follow.
 The parting was an ordeal that took its toll on DataSift.

 The DataSift story is a tale worth telling.
 The story is important not only because of the inspiration it provides but also because it exposes the risks inherent for any company that depends on third-party APIs for its commercial well-being.
-Operating in the API economy is not a risky undertaking, particularly for companies that rely upon a third-party APIs to do business.
+Operating in the API economy is a risky undertaking, particularly for companies that rely upon a third-party APIs to do business.
 Things can change in a moment, with or without warning.
 The DataSift story attests to this fact.

 Solving the Cold Start Problem

 Adding an eyedropper full of water to a 5-gallon pail is unnoticeable.
 Add 2 gallons and you have an impact.
 Such is the "code start" problem.
 In 2008, 6 million people were tweeting away on Twitter.
 Many of the tweets were amusing messages and memes passed around the internet as entertainment and provocations.
 But, a growing number of tweets were real news generated by users and from standard news organization such as Reuters, The Wall Street Journal, ABCNews, BBCNews, Al Jazeera, and FoxNews, to name but a few.